OSA413/Sonic4_Tools/README.md

 ## TXB Editor

+TeXture Bank Editor.

+It can change order of textures, their names and the unknown value.
+It can also add and remove textures in TXB files.

 It can properly edit all TXB files.
-On the other hand, we have no idea what these values mean.

 ------------